 NAs are quite effective at inhibiting HBV replication; however, these treatments are not curative and require lifelong dosing.
 With the exception of tenofovir and entecavir, long-term treatment with these NAs is associated with a high risk of developing drug resistance.
 Entecavir is less effective in patients who had previously been treated with lamivudine (PI), a widely used treatment for HBV.
-Long-term treatment with the currently licensed prodrug of tenofovir, Viread®, is associated with kidney and bone and toxicity (Scaglione et al., 2012)(PI).
+Long-term treatment with the currently licensed prodrug of tenofovir, Viread®, is associated with kidney and bone toxicity (Scaglione et al., 2012)(PI).

 Tenofovir is a NA inhibitor of reverse transcriptase, an enzyme that has diverse functions during HBV replication (Jones et al., 2013).
 Tenofovir was originally synthesized in the mid 1980's and was initially shown to have anti-HIV activity.
 However, due to its very limited bioavailability, the compound did not have the potential for widespread use.
-Tenofovir disoproxil fumarate (TDF) is a prodrug of tenofovir that was developed to allow for oral administration.
+TDFis a prodrug of tenofovir that was developed to allow for oral administration.
 TDF was approved by the FDA for the treatment of HIV in 2001 and for the treatment of chronic HBV infection in 2008.
 The drug is marketed under the name Viread® by Gilead Sciences, or Gilead.
-Gilead has developed tenofovir alafenamide fumarate (TAF) as a follow-on compound to TDF.
+Gilead has also developed tenofovir alafenamide fumarate ("TAF"), currently marketed as Vemlidy®, as a follow-on compound to TDF.
 In both HIV and HBV clinical studies, TAF exhibits similar antiviral activity to TDF but at much lower concentrations of tenofovir in the blood.
-The lower blood concentration of tenofovir following metabolism of TAF supports the notion that kidney and bone toxicity will be reduced compared to treatment with TDF (Ruane et al., 2013, Agarwal et al., 2015 and Sax et al., 2015).
-Gilead has tested TAF in clinical trials for chronic HBV and its NDA is currently under review with the FDA.
+The lower blood concentration of tenofovir following metabolism of TAF supports the notion that kidney and bone toxicity will be reduced compared to treatment with TDF (Ruane et al., 2013, Agarwal et al., 2015).

 A critical limitation of current therapies is the inability to achieve control of the infection in the vast majority of patients without lifelong treatment.
 HBV exists in the liver as viral cccDNA.
 The infected person is unable to eliminate this persistent form of the virus despite available therapies.
-This underscores the need for combination therapy with new classes of agents to eradicate HBV.
-New mechanisms of action are being identified to attack the virus at different parts of its lifecycle.
-Combinations of agents with complimentary mechanisms of action that attack the virus at different parts of its lifecycle will be needed to achieve a cure.
-It is our intention to develop CMX157, the prodrug of a well established anti-HBV nucleotide analog, tenofovir, to be a pivotal component of a curative combination therapy for HBV.
+This underscores the need for combination therapy with new classes of agents.
+Combinations of agents with new and complimentary mechanisms of action that attack the virus at different parts of its lifecycle will be needed to achieve a functional cure.
+It is our intention to develop TXL, the prodrug of a well established anti-HBV nucleotide analog, tenofovir, to be a pivotal component of a curative combination therapy for HBV.
+An example of such a combination would be TXL and CRV431.

 The drive to find meaningful combination therapy for the treatment of chronic HBV infection stems from the generally accepted principle that a functional cure should address: 1) reduction of HBV DNA; 2) reduction in expression of HBeAg and HBsAg; 3) development of anti-HBsAg antibodies; and 4) reduction/elimination of cccDNA.
-CMX157 has been primarily developed to reduce HBV DNA (viral load).
-Layering CRV431 on top of CMX157 is a strategy that begins to address this need for combination therapy to target multiple stages of the HBV life cycle, as preliminary findings indicate CRV431 suppresses HBV DNA and suppresses both HBeAg and HBsAg.
+TXL has been primarily developed to reduce HBV DNA (viral load).
+Layering CRV431 on top of TXL is a strategy that begins to address this need for combination therapy to target multiple stages of the HBV life cycle, as preliminary findings indicate CRV431 suppresses HBV DNA and suppresses both HBeAg and HBsAg.